Skip to main content

 To the Tool Builders

-To the Open Source Community
+To the Open Source and Standards Community

-To Early Adopters
+To Early Adopters and Skeptics Alike

 Personal Thanks

-To my family, who endured countless evenings of me explaining AI context windows, prompt caching, and the future of software development - your patience and support made this work possible.
+To my family, who endured countless evenings of me explaining context windows, intent specs, and the future of software - your patience made this work possible.
+To the companies and teams who let me operationalize agents on real production workloads and measure the outcomes - thank you for trusting new approaches.
+The metrics in this book come from that trust.

 A Meta-Acknowledgment